mckoh/coding-book/docs_source/exercise/contion_loop_exception.md

-# Exercise 5: Working with Coding Helpers
+# Working with Coding Helpers

 This is, what you will learn in this exercise:

 * Working with conditions.
 * Working with loops.
-* Handling Exceptions.
+* Handling exceptions.

 ## Scenario